lucianoschimith/lucianoschimith/README.md

-- Hi, I’m @lucianoschimith
+- Hi, I’m lu
 - I’m interested in learning
 - I’m currently learning python, js, php...
 - I’m looking to collaborate on anything
 - How to reach me @lucianoschimith
-- lucianoschimith is trying, like Venusaur in Pokémon's opening, he's trying, ok? trying! with lower case, but trying...
+- lu is trying, like Venusaur in Pokémon's opening, he's trying, ok? trying! with lower case, but trying...
 - 7